3-day program

 • 6 non-locking carabiners

-• 1 Double-Length (120cm) Dyneema/spectra sewn runner
+• 1 Double-Length (120cm) dyneema/spectra sewn runner

-• 1 cordalette 18—21 feet long, 6mm—7mm
+• 1 cordelette 18—21 feet long, 6mm—7mm

-• 2 Friction hitches
+• 2 Friction hitches (we recommend sterling hollowblocks)

-• Optional: 1 Petzl Micro Traxion ratcheting pulley
+• Optional: 1 Petzl micro traxion ratcheting pulley

 OVERNIGHT GEAR

-• Tent (4 seasons, lightweight)
+• Tent (4 season, lightweight)

 • Sleeping Bag (15-20 degree rating)